 S.No Original classification Revised classification Accounting treatment 1 Amortised cost FVTPL Fair value is measured at reclassification date.
-Difference between previous amortized cost and fair value is recognised in P&L. 2 FVTPL Amortised Cost Fair value is measured at reclassification date.
-Difference between previous amortized cost and fair value is recognised P&L. Cost Fair value at reclassification date becomes its new good carrying amount.
-EIR is calculated based on the new good carrying amount.
-Fair value is measured at reclassification date.
-Difference between previous amortised cost and fair value is recognised OCI.
-No change in EIR due to reclassification.
-Cost Fair value at reclassification date becomes its new amortic cost carrying amount.
-However, cumulative gain or loss in is adjusted against fair value.
-Consequently, the assessmeasured as if it had always been measured at amortised contains a fair value at reclassification date becomes its new carrying amount.
-No other adjustment is required.
-Assets continue to be measured at fair value.
-Cumulative 3 Amortised cost FVTOCI Fair value is measured at reclassification date.
+Difference between previous amortized cost and fair value is recognised in P&L. 2 FVTPL Amortised Cost Fair value at reclassification date becomes its new gross carrying amount.
+EIR is calculated based on the new gross carrying amount.
+3 Amortised cost FVTOCI Fair value is measured at reclassification date.
 Difference between previous amortised cost and fair value is recognised in OCI.
 No change in EIR due to reclassification.
 4 FVTOCI Amortised cost Fair value at reclassification date becomes its new amortised cost carrying amount.
 However, cumulative gain or loss in OCI is adjusted against fair value.
 Consequently, the asset is measured as if it had always been measured at amortised cost.
 5 FVTPL FVTOCI Fair value at reclassification date becomes its new carrying amount.
 No other adjustment is required.
 6 FVTOCI FVTPL Assets continue to be measured at fair value.
 Cumulative gain or loss previously recognized in OCI is reclassified to P&L at the reclassification date.